 All buses kneel or lower to make it easier to get on and off the bus.
 They also are lift-equipped or have a low floor ramp for disabled riders using a mobility device.

 Persons who need the ramp lowered are encouraged to wait in the middle of the designated bus stop in clear view of the operator.
 This will help the operator know to deploy the ramp or lift, which helps save time.
-Circulator technicians are trained in maintaining the operational effectiveness of lift buses.
-If you need the ramp or lift and it has not already been lowered, just ask the operator, s/he will gladly deploy the lift or ramp for you.
+DC Circulator technicians are trained in maintaining the operational effectiveness of lift buses.
+If you need the ramp or lift and it has not already been lowered, just ask the operator and they will gladly deploy the lift or ramp for you.

 Securement on the Bus